TechnicJelle/CMGT_GraduationReport/report.typ

 I will create a plot of all the frametimes, and calculate the following statistics:
 - The average frametimes (Nanoseconds)
 	- The standard deviation
-	- 1% highs
-	- 0.1% highs
-	- 0.01% highs
-	- 1% lows
-	- 0.1% lows
-	- 0.01% lows
+	- Highs (1%, 0.1%, 0.01%)
+	- Lows (1%, 0.1%, 0.01%)
-- The frame-to-frame deviation
+- The frame-to-frame deviation of the frametimes

 I will also graph the occurrences of each frametime, to see how many frames were rendered with which times.
 This is useful to see the grouping of the frametimes, and to see if there are any outliers.

-Logarithmic scales for the graphs may be used, if it helps to see the data better.

-These plots will be made with the Python library Matplotlib, which I also used for a previous project, so I can mostly re-use the scripts I wrote for that project, with the help of a friend who is a proper data scientist.
+These plots will be made with the Python library Matplotlib, which I also used for a previous project, so I can largely re-use the scripts I wrote for that project, with the help of a friend who is a data scientist #footnote[PhD student in the field of Astronomy].

+#pagebreak()
 == Performance Testing (Benchmarking)

+//TODO: Logarithmic scales for the graphs may be used, if it helps to see the data better.

 == API Userfriendliness testing